CZDanol/streamdeck-discordmixer/README.md

 ### Support
 * **!!!
 First read Configuration below !!!**
+* The Volume Mixer **must be accessed through the Volume Mixer Button.** Adding buttons outside the Volume Mixer profile won't work.
 * If you have some feedback, ask around on [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp) on the `#danols-plugin-support` channel.
 * If you really feel like giving me some money, you can use [PayPal](https://www.paypal.com/donate/?hosted_button_id=QZC5P67TBTRX6).